 Yoshiko Kawashima was a Qing dynasty princess who descended from the Manchu ethnic minority in China.
 However, she wasn’t your ordinary royal as she served as a Japanese spy during the Second Sino-Japanese War.
-Due to her significant role in the war, she is also known as the Mata Hari of the Far East.
+Due to her significant role in the war, she titled the Mata Hari of the Far East.

 Let us take a look at Yoshiko Kawashima- The Chinese Princess Who Spied For Japan.